 Decades of History

-KWA was founded by Kim Nam Hui, the Korean wife of an American serviceman.
-Kim and other immigrant wives came together to share meals and encourage one another.
-Their first fundraisers included selling favorite Korean foods to other immigrants living at Fort Lewis and McChord Air Force Base.
-Eventually KWA members were able to provide them with transportation needs, translation services and support to the women suffering from domestic violence.
+In the early 1970s, Kim Nam Hui, the Korean wife of an American serviceman, gathered together other Korean wives to share meals and cultural connections.
+As time went on, the group had its first fundraiser – selling favorite Korean foods to other immigrants living at Fort Lewis and McChord Air Force Base.
+As their numbers grew and they were able to raise more funds, the Korean women started providing more support to immigrants.
+These services included providing transportation and translation services, as well as support to the women in domestic violence situations.

-From a single part-time employee in a 500 square-foot office, KWA now has 1,200 employees with offices in 11 counties to serve all people.
-For more information, you can view a short documentary on our history and services here
+From those humble beginnings that included a single part-time employee in a 500 square-foot office, KWA now has more than 1,200 employees with offices in 11 counties in Washington State.

 OUR CORE VALUES